Instant Pot Jambalaya is rich, flavorful, and filling. This Instant Pot version is a breeze to make!

 - To the heated oil, add chicken, creole seasoning, and salt.

 - Sauté the chicken until it is no longer pink.
 Remove and set it aside.

 - Add bell peppers and onions to the Instant Pot, and cook them until they're translucent.

-- Put the chicken back in the Instant Pot, adding rice, crushed tomatoes, and chicken broth.
+- Put the chicken back in the Instant Pot, adding rice, crushed tomatoes, chicken broth, and sausage.
 Mix well.

-- Put the lid on the Instant Pot and set it to 12 minutes at high pressure.
+- Put the lid on the Instant Pot and set it to 12 minutes at low pressure.
 Turn the pressure valve to sealing.

 - After the 12-minute cycle completes, do a quick release.

-- Fluff rice and mix the shrimp and sausage.
+- Fluff rice and mix the shrimp into the jambalaya.
 Let mixture cool for a few minutes and serve.

 Add in peas, cherry tomatoes, or extra sausage and shrimp to stretch this recipe out to serve more people or to add in a serving of vegetables.